Avonik/A-Multi-Method-Approach-to-Identifying-Anchor-Papers-in-Research-Domains/README.md

 1. **Paper Collection**
    - Run `GrabPapersAndData_Multithread.py`
    - Downloads metadata and PDFs (if available) for all papers in the selected OpenAlex concept.
-   - Scripit will return a folder full with PDFs and a metadata csv.
+   - Script will return a folder full with PDFs and a metadata csv.

 2. **Quality Rating**
    - Run `FullQualityRatingUsingOpenAI.py`
-   - Uses OpenAI’s LLM to score papers based on venue, type, and whether they are surveys.
+   - Uses OpenAI’s LLM to score papers based on metadata.
    - Returns a new csv.

 3. **Citation Context Analysis**